Old Choral Hall: History

 The Auckland Choral Society built their first hall on the same site in 1868.
 The hall burnt down and was replaced with another hall in 1871, which also burnt down.
 The 1871 hall was built in a similar neoclassical design.

 In 1872 the Auckland Choral Society constructed a new brick hall to replace the earlier structures.
 The hall was designed by Edward Mahoney in a neoclassical style.
 In 1877 a portico was added, this served as a focal point for the building.

 The Auckland University College's music department was using a side hall of the building for lessons in 1888.

 Prior to World War One the Old Choral Hall was purchased by the Auckland University College.
 The college received £4,000 from the government to purchase the hall in 1907.

 In 1919 a wing was added on for the science department of the college.
 Another wing was added in 1925.
 The 1919 wing was designed by William Arthur Cumming and the 1925 wing was designed by Roy Lippincott.
 Both wings were in an Edwardian Baroque style.

 Following the 1931 Napier earthquake porticoes were considered an earthquake hazard and subsequently the portico of the hall was demolished in the same year.
-In 2024 work started to restore the portico as part of a restoration and seismic strengthening upgrade.
-The work is expected to be completed in 2025.
+In 2024 work started to restore the portico as part of a wider restoration and seismic retrofit of the entire building.
+This work was completed in December 2025.